51Degrees/documentation/src/info/dependencies.md

 51Degrees produce packages that can be consumed via the industry standard package managers for each language.
 (NuGet for .NET, Maven for Java, etc)

-As we are an open source company, you also have the option of building directly from the source code, rather than using the pre-built packages.
-This generally requires more in the way of dependencies than the pre-built packages described above.
+There is also the option of building directly from the source code, hosted at Github, rather than using the pre-built packages.
+This will require build-time dependencies to be provided.

 Your intended deployment environment may also influence the dependencies that are required.
 For example, the on-premise implementation of our Device Detection product is written in C for the